Plant-Based Milk Equipment

 Tell us about your production challenge

-Using plant-based milk processing machines
+Using alternative milk processing machines

 Emulsifiers like sunflower lecithin help the milk to stay well dispersed, giving the milk a consistent texture.
 A peeling machine helps you to separate the nut kernels from the skin, while a milk maker crushes the nut to extract the milk.
 This apples to all different types of nuts such as almonds, cashews, pine nuts and hazelnuts.